gz97/books-read/An-introduction-to-banking.md

 #### Future views on the yield curve
 - we need to remember that markets are not perfect and frequent anomalies occur that can't be explained by conventional theories
-- it is more realistic to assume that a range of factora contribute to the shape of the curve
+- it is more realistic to assume that a range of factors contribute to the shape of the curve
 - low, upward-sloping curve - taken as a sign of environment of cheap money followed by higher inflation and higher bond yields
 - high downward-sloping curve - taken as a sign of tight credit period followed by falling inflation and lower bond yields
 - inverted yield curves has often preceeded recession